eduardhogea/VitMix_Springer/README.md

-# VitMix
+# From Explanation to Unsupervised Segmentation: Fusion of Multiple Explanation Maps for Vision Transformers

-Code behind the paper: **"ViTmiX: Vision Transformer Explainability Augmented by Mixed Visualization Methods"**.
+Code behind the paper: **"From Explanation to Unsupervised Segmentation: Fusion of Multiple Explanation Maps for Vision Transformers"**.

 The paper is only possible thanks to the advancements made in [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability).